TrellisCommerce/magento-advanced-email-settings/README.md

 Module that includes extra email settings required by the client.

+## Installation
+TODO: Insert blurb about how to install via composer from the Trellis Satis repo.

+## Configuration

 #### Global BCC
 Configure under Stores > Configuration > Trellis > Advanced Email Settings
 Summary: sets a global BCC email address(es) to capture all of the emails triggered by Magento.